 The Infrastructure Investment and Jobs Act (IIJA)(P.L.
-117-58), which was signed into law in November 2021, included several provisions and new federal funding designed to incentivize the deployment of EV infrastructure.
+117-58) included several provisions and new federal funding designed to incentivize the deployment of EV infrastructure.
 The law provides \$5 billion over five years in funding to the states, distributed based on the existing highway funding formula, to deploy EV charging stations along Alternative Fuel Corridors.
 Distributed under the National Electric Vehicle Infrastructure (NEVI) Formula Program, DOT announced in September 2022 the approval of NEVI plans for all fifty states, Washington, D.C., and Puerto Rico, making available over \$1.5 billion in funding for EV charging for fiscal years 2022 and 2023.

-The law also includes a "must-consider" requirement under section 111(d) of the Public Utility Regulatory Policies Act (PURPA) that directs state public utility commissions and non-regulated electric utilities to consider measures to promote greater transportation electrification, including the establishment of rates that promote affordable and equitable vehicle charging options, facilitate reduced charging times, accelerate third-party investment in public EV charging stations, and appropriately recover the marginal costs of delivering electricity to EVs.
-APPA did not support creating a new must-consider requirement under PURPA because of the cost and regulatory burden it places on smaller public power utilities.
+The law also included a "must-consider" requirement under section 111(d) of the Public Utility Regulatory Policies Act (PURPA) that directs state public utility commissions and non-regulated electric utilities (including public power) to consider measures to promote greater transportation electrification, including the establishment of rates that promote affordable and equitable vehicle charging options, facilitate reduced charging times, accelerate third-party investment in public EV charging stations, and appropriately recover the marginal costs of delivering electricity to EVs.
+APPA did not support creating a new must-consider requirement under PURPA because of the cost and regulatory burden it places on public power utilities.
 Additionally, many public power utilities are actively considering, and many are already implementing, actions to increase EV adoption and the availability of EV chargers in their communities, making a must-consider requirement unnecessary.

-The IIJA also established a \$2.5 billion grant program to deploy publicly accessible EV charging infrastructure, along with hydrogen fueling, propane fueling, and natural gas fueling infrastructure, with half of the funding set aside to deploy infrastructure along DOT designated Alternative Fuel Corridors.
-The other half of the overall funding in this program is for "community grants," which can be used to deploy fueling infrastructure in public locations, including parking facilities, public buildings, schools, and parks.
-APPA supported this provision's inclusion in the infrastructure law and previously supported similar standalone legislation, led by Environment & Public Works Committee Chairman Tom Carper (D-DE) during the 116th Congress.
-Public power utilities will be eligible to apply for these grants.
+The IIJA also established a \$2.5 billion grant program to deploy publicly accessible EV charging infrastructure, along with hydrogen, propane, and natural gas fueling infrastructure, with half of the funding set aside to deploy infrastructure along DOT-designated Alternative Fuel Corridors.
+The other half of the overall funding in this program is for the Charging and Fueling Infrastructure Discretionary Grant Program, which can be used to deploy fueling infrastructure in public locations, including parking facilities, public buildings, schools, and parks.
+APPA supported this provision's inclusion in the IIJA.
+Public power utilities are eligible to apply for these grants.

 Finally, the Inflation Reduction Act (IRA)(P.L.
-117-169), which was signed into law in August 2022, made several changes to tax policy impacting EVs and EV charging infrastructure.
+117-169) made several changes to tax policy impacting EVs and EV charging infrastructure.
 The law extended the Alternative Fuel Vehicle Refueling Property Credit (26 U.S.C.
 30C) through 2032.
 It also made significant changes to the New Qualified Plug-in Electric Drive Motor Vehicles Credit (26 U.S.C.
 30D).
 The 30D credit, which no longer phases out following the sale of 200,000 EVs per manufacturer, now includes a cap on the retail price of the vehicle and an income limit for purchasers.
 The \$7,500 credit also includes requirements for a vehicle's battery to be manufactured or assembled in North America and for the critical minerals used in the battery to come from the U.S. or certain allied countries.
+These requirements have gone into effect for EVs purchased on or after April 18, 2023.
 The IRA also created a tax credit of up to \$4,000 for the purchase of used electric vehicles.